Become an S&T Policy Fellow

 Experience life in the nation’s capital.
 Washington calls!
 Some fellows also have the opportunity to travel nationally and overseas for their host office.

-Practice skills and expand your network.
+Lead.
 Fellows run a variety of Affinity Groups that focus on a wide range of policy issues.
 Activities range from planning and promoting presentations by distinguished guest speakers, to workshops, symposia, and multi-day conferences.

 Get published.
 Sci on the Fly is a fellow-run, high-traffic blog to which STPF fellows may contribute.
 Many fellows also have opportunities with their host office to publish reports and other media.